English

 How does the committee operate?

-The Committee rules on the basis of information that is either submitted or collected in some other way.
-All Committee rulings are supported with arguments.
-When a ruling has been made, its details are sent out to the parties concerned within a week.
+The Committee rules based on information that is either submitted or collected in some other way.
+All Committee rulings are supported with arguments and shall be made within 30 days of receiving all the documentation relevant to the complaint in question.
+If the complaint is complex the ruling can be extended for 90 days.
+When a ruling has been made, its details are sent out to the parties concerned within 10 days.
+The ruling is always in Icelandic.

-There are certain limits to the re-opening of cases, which further emphasises the importance of carefully preparing each appeal.
-According to Committee by-laws, the Committee may decide that a case for which a ruling has already been passed be examined again on the basis of new information, assuming the appellant was unable to collect or produce at the time of the original ruling and which may affect its outcome.
+There are limits to the re-opening of cases, which further emphasises the importance of carefully preparing each appeal.
+According to Committee by-laws, the Committee may decide that a case for which a ruling has already been passed be examined again based on new information, assuming the appellant was unable to collect or produce at the time of the original ruling and which may affect its outcome.

 Committee rulings do not prevent subsequent handling of a case by a court of law.